Proportionality for Constrained Public Decisions: Introduction

 \section{Introduction}

+Consider a municipality that is planning the renovation of one of its main squares in the historical centre.
+A project of this calibre implies taking numerous decisions, such as on whether to plant some trees (and of which kind), whether to add a fountain, some benches and tables, a bike-sharing station, a statue (and from which artist), and so on.
+Some of the potential configurations of the square may also be unfeasible, either because they would go over the allocated budget for the project, or because there may not be enough physical space to accommodate all of the desired features.

+Given the impact that such a renovation would have on the everyday lives of its citizens, the municipality may decide to set up a \emph{participatory design} process, in order to make sure that different preferences and needs are taken into account in the final design.\footnote{Our example evokes the participatory process that was set up by the Municipality of Madrid in order to collectively redesign \emph{Plaza de Espa\~{n}a}---although the project was later criticized by the opposition due to its low participation rate \citep{elpais2017}.} This is just one of many real-world examples of public decisions where \emph{(i)} the final outcome should strive to be \emph{representative} of the views of the different stakeholders involved, while also \emph{(ii)} having some external \emph{constraints} that rule out some possible outcomes as unfeasible.

+Regarding our point \emph{(ii)} above, indeed, the square re-design problem can be seen as a (generalized) \emph{participatory budgeting} instance (cf. the recent survey by \citeauthor{reyM2023PBsurvey}, \citeyear{reyM2023PBsurvey}), where the implementation of one project may be conditional on the acceptance, or rejection, of another, all the while satisfying some monetary and spatial constraints.
+We can also think of the collective \emph{product configuration} problem \citep{AstesanaConfiguration2010}, where a group of people may need to collectively choose the features of a given product (e.g, a group of friends booking an accommodation for their holidays), knowing that some value combinations may be unavailable or out of stock.
+Finally, in a \emph{committee election} \citep{LacknerS23mwv} we may need to fill the positions in a committee with some candidates by also respecting various diversity constraints.

-In many situations of collective decision-making, a group of voters is presented with a set of issues for which they are expected to make a binary choice: typically, deciding to either \emph{accept} or \emph{reject} each issue.
-This setting has recently been studied under the name of \emph{public decisions} \citep{skowronGoreckiAAAI2022public} and it is of particular interest due to the real-world scenarios captured by it.
-Notable examples include: instances of \emph{multiple referenda} where the public vote directly on the resolution of political issues; \emph{group activity planning}, where a group of individuals are to choose, as a collective, the activities that the entire group shall partake in; and \emph{committee elections}, where a set of candidates are in the running for multiple positions on a committee and a group of decision-makers must select the committee members \citep{langX16HBCOMSOC2016}.
+The latter example is an instance of an important sub-setting of public decisions, namely one where the issues at stake all have a \emph{binary} domain: namely, the decision-makers are asked to express their preferences as an acceptance or a rejection of each issues (or candidate).
+These kind of scenarios may occur also in the context of \emph{multiple referenda}, where the public votes directly on the resolution of political issues, and for \emph{group activity planning}, where a group of individuals has to choose, as a collective, the activities that the entire group shall partake in \citep{langX16HBCOMSOC2016}.